Lillian Ross Was One of the Best Reporters on the Arts, and Life Itself

 Ross was such a good listener and meticulous writer, so clearly an artist in her own right, that some of the great cultural figures of the 20th century gladly dug themselves into holes of one kind or another while being interviewed by her, then kept digging, and in some cases came back months or years later to dig still more holes.
 Her slim 1980 book, Moments With Chaplin, is a portrait of a once-innovative and beloved superstar artist getting older and less relevant by the year, growing increasingly frustrated that fans and scholars are more interested in his earlier work than his later stuff, and drifting into reveries of glory days (as when an unrecognized stroll down a completely transformed Madison Avenue in 1952 gives way to Chaplin’s recollection of walking that same street in 1916 and literally stopping traffic).
 Chaplin seems aware of how wistful and dislocated he seems, but he keeps talking to Ross, as if he needs a public witness to whatever he’s going through.
 Picture, which required Ross to be “embedded” throughout the production of John Huston’s The Red Badge of Courage, is not just one of the great books about filmmaking, but one of the great portraits of a filmmaker who’s bitten off more than he can chew.
 Huston seems to realize this almost immediately, but is obligated for financial and pride reasons to keep going.
 He could have sent Ross packing at any point but chose to keep her around, even as he kept trying and failing to adapt a classic with such an unusual narrative voice that it ultimately defeated his ingenuity.
 Ironically, Ross’s own prose throughout the piece gets closer to capturing the tone that Huston was going for onscreen than Huston does, and the existence of Picture justifies the studio’s sunk costs: They paid for the creation of a masterpiece, just not the one they signed on for.

 There were never very many writers like Ross.
-There are even fewer today because, outside of a few legacy outlets like The New Yorker, media outlets are averse to her style of reportage, which painted vivid portraits of cultural giants through steady accumulation of details, many of them mundane and fleeting.
+There are even fewer today because, outside of a few legacy publications like The New Yorker, media outlets are averse to her style of reportage, which painted vivid portraits of cultural giants through steady accumulation of details, many of them mundane and fleeting.
 To my knowledge she never began a profile with a description of a movie star arriving late for lunch and offering a charming apology, and for the most part she seemed uninterested in the sorts of stage-managed media opportunities that provide the skeletons upon which writers hang laudatory quotes from colleagues or their own rhapsodic musings on the subject.
 She always seemed to be in the right place at the right time, even when nothing of importance was going on.
 It was the right place at the right time because Ross was there.

 Comments